Book Reveals Clinton Campaign Effectively Controlled DNC As Early As 2015

 "The idea that the DNC was willing to take a position that helped a candidate in the midst of a primary is outrageous, and there is no justification for it," Mark Longabaugh, a senior adviser to the Sanders campaign, was quoted in the Post as saying.

-After the excerpt of Brazile's book was published on Thursday, Massachusetts Democratic Sen. Elizabeth Warren called the revelations a "real problem" and said the party needs to be held accountable.
+After the excerpt of Brazile's book was published on Thursday, Massachusetts Democratic Sen. Elizabeth Warren, speaking with CNN, called the revelations a "real problem" and said the party needs to be held accountable.

+Elizabeth Warren says she agrees with the notion that the 2016 Democratic nomination was rigged in Clinton's favor https://t.co/Z6KpCGJj4Q— CNN Politics (@CNNPolitics) November 2, 2017